Mk-CloudLeader/CloudMeet/SS_aws-certified-solutions-architect-associate-notes.md

    * decentralized naming system used to translate domain names (e.g., www.example.com) into IP addresses (e.g., 192.0.2.1).
    * allows users to access websites and other resources using memorable domain names instead of numerical IP addresses.

+# Security
 * AWS IAM (Identity Access and Management)
    * authentication:  "you are who you say you are"
    * authorization: "what actions can you perform" --> permission to take specific action

   ### IAM:
      * Identity access management
+     * lets you create and assign permission policies based on group, user, and role
      * allows one to configure roles on what users can access
      * it creates user id and grants permission to those users
      * Create groups and roles